 Ingredients for the BEST Jambalaya

 These ingredients for this Easy Jambalaya are pantry staples and the wonderful thing is that smoked sausage requires very little cooking.
 I also like to cook my chicken ahead of time in batches so I always have some cooked and on hand to make this delicious dish!
+If you wanted some really good sausage try this AIR FRYER SAUSAGE for an easy make ahead solution.

 - Olive Oil